rifflearning/mattermost-import-csv/README.md

 ## Configure

 Modify the values in `context/config.js` for the source, target

+### Data to be imported must be valid
+Some contraints to be aware of:

+- `username` must be all lowercase (no capital letters)
+- `email` must be all lowercase (no capital letters) [I think]

 ## Export